12 FAQs About FTP Hosting

 - Access controls: Team leaders can give FTP accounts various levels of access and control depending on their roles.

-FTP service is a pretty standard feature with web hosting plans — so standard, in fact, that it might not even be mentioned in the list of components.
+FTP service is a pretty standard feature with web hosting services — so standard, in fact, that it might not even be mentioned in the list of components.

-You can use Linux or Windows hosting, WordPress or Node.js — moving your website files with the File Transfer Protocol is a foundation of website ownership.
+You can use Linux or Windows server hosting, WordPress, or Node.js.
+Wether you’re building a new site or making updates, moving your website files with the File Transfer Protocol is an essential skill for a site manager.

 Your host will help you connect to your FTP server either through the administrative control panel or instructions for connecting with separate FTP client software you can install on your computer (more on that later).